Hunger crisis puts millions of children in danger

 Why are these countries facing the risk of famine?

 - Years of violence and conflict

-- Severe dry season
+- Severe drought

-UNICEF’s Response to the Famine Crisis
+UNICEF’s response to the food crisis

 How you can help: support UNICEF’s humanitarian aid efforts

 Page Last Updated: May 1, 2017